Understanding Sparse JL for Feature Hashing: Sketch of Bounding the Moments of

+We analyze $\norm{R(x_1, \ldots, x_n)}_q$ using general moment bounds for Rademacher linear and quadratic forms.
+Though Cohen, Jayram, and Nelson \cite{NelsonNotes} also view $R(x_1, \ldots, x_n)$ as a quadratic form, we show in Appendix \ref{sec:looseHW} that their approach of bounding the Rademachers by gaussians is not sufficiently precise for our setting.\footnote{We actually made a similar conceptual point for a different JL distribution in our predecessor work \cite{Me}, but the alternate bound that we produce there also suffers from precision issues in this setting.}

-In our approach, we make use of stronger moment bounds for Rademacher linear and quadratic forms, some of which are known to the probability theory community through Lata{\l}a's work in \cite{LatalaChaos, LatalaMoments} and some of which are new.
-It is important to note that the bounds in \cite{LatalaChaos, LatalaMoments} target the setting where the coefficients are scalars.
-In our setting, however, the coefficients are themselves random variables, and we need to make use of bounds that are \textit{tractable} to analyze in this setting, which involves creating new bounds to handle some cases.
-Given the ubiquity of moment and tail bounds in theoretical CS, we believe that these methods could be useful in other settings.
+In our approach, we make use of stronger moment bounds for Rademacher linear and quadratic forms, some of which are known to the probability theory community through Lata{\l}a's work in \cite{LatalaChaos, LatalaMoments} and some of which are new adaptions tailored to the constraints arising in our setting.
+More specifically, Lata{\l}a's bounds \cite{LatalaChaos, LatalaMoments} target the setting where the coefficients are scalars.
+In our setting, however, the coefficients are themselves random variables, and we need bounds that are \textit{tractable} to analyze in this setting, which involves creating new bounds to handle some cases.